nix-community/nix-ld/README.md

 ## Installation

-nix-ld is now part of nixpkgs and will be available starting with NixOS 22.05.
+nix-ld is part of nixpkgs since NixOS 22.05.
 There one can enable it with the following nixos setting:

 ``` nix